Teenagers & Technology: The Secret to Parenting Digital Natives

 These comments, and many more just like them, come from parents of teenagers who are struggling with how to deal with their teenager and their use of technology.

-With the proliferation of social media, messaging apps, and online gaming, many parents are feeling overwhelmed and ill equipped to mange their teenager’s engagement with technology.
+With the proliferation of social media, messaging apps, and online gaming, many parents are feeling overwhelmed and ill-equipped to manage their teenager’s engagement with technology.

 Maybe you know parents like this, or maybe you are personally struggling and anxious in dealing with your own teenager’s technology use.